olhanotolga/100-days-of-code/log.md

 ## Day 10: June 10, 2020

 **Today's Progress:** Did exercises on freeCodeCamp (data structures), learned a bit of bash scripting, and played around with the look and feel of the color game.
-Fixed the issue with the h1 — "steelblue" turned out to be an invalid name for JS.
+Fixed the issue with the h1 — "steelblue" turned out to be an invalid color name for JS.

 **Thoughts:** Learned something, did something fun.
 Not a bad day :)